IMG_1737

 Q Gardens is managed communally.
 We share in the garden responsibilities and in the fruits of our collective labor!

 The current Q Gardens teams are described below.
-Feel free to sign up for any or all of them!
+Feel free to sign up for any (or all) of them through our QG Volunteer form!

-Composting team: Saves tons –literally!– of food scraps from landfill each year and makes a lot of compost ;).
+Composting team: Saves tons – literally! – of food scraps from landfill each year and makes a lot of compost ;).
 Members sign up for 2-hour composting shifts on weekends (as many or few as they like).
 Folks can also take on tasks during the week such as turning, mixing browns, sifting, and helping to manage the sidewalk bin collection.
 Newbie and experienced composters welcome!
 Learn more at the composting page.
-To volunteer with the composting team, please fill out this brief form.

 Not ready to join a team yet, but want to be kept in the loop of general garden goings-on?
-You can ask to join our general garden listserv by emailing q-gardens-coordinators@googlegroups.com
+You can ask to join our general garden listserv by filling out the volunteer form or by emailing q-gardens-coordinators@googlegroups.com.

 Caro_chopping_summer 2020